skorarcapulus/wolfly.gg/README.md

 Traditional stream overlay creation requires either:
 - Expensive pre-made overlay packages
-- Complex Adobe After Effects tutorials with steep learning curves
+- Complex Adobe After Effects or DaVinci Resolve tutorials with steep learning curves
 - Ongoing subscription costs for Adobe Creative Cloud

 Wolfly.GG offers a different approach: a self-hosted platform where you can create, customize, and manage your stream overlays using HTML, CSS, and JavaScript.
 Full control, zero recurring costs.